-Depending on whom you ask, there are couples of definitions of training intensity.
-To cut the long story short, I will present what I think to be pretty neat way to understand training intensity and reconcile different definitions and opinions.
-In my opinion intensity has the following three components.
+Depending on whom you ask, there are a couple of definitions of training intensity.
+To cut the long story short, I will present what I think to be a pretty neat way to understand training intensity and reconcile different definitions and opinions.
+In my opinion, the intensity has the following three components.

 |Load – relates to the weight the athlete is lifting in a given exercise expressed as the percentage of his known 1RM (% of 1RM), e.g., if an athlete is performing bench press with 100kg, and his known 1RM is 110kg, then the load is 90%.

 Effort – relates to the athlete’s intent to perform a repetition of a given exercise with maximum possible acceleration and speed in the concentric phase.
-Effort could be maximal (the synonym would be C.A.T. – compensatory acceleration training) or it could be submaximal (lifting with certain tempo)
+The effort could be maximal (the synonym would be C.A.T. – compensatory acceleration training) or it could be submaximal (lifting with certain tempo)

 All three represent inter-related components of training intensity.
 I love to call it Intensity Trinity.

 Now you have the tool to answer questions such as “What is more intensive – lifting 90% for 2, or lifting 75% for 10?”
 Hint: one involves higher load and another involves higher exertion.

 Understanding Load/Max Reps relationship

 All lifters are familiar with the fact that they can only perform a certain maximal number of reps with certain load on the bar.
 If we express load on the bar as a percent of maximal load that could be lifted (% 1RM) and we assume maximal exertion on the last rep (no reps left in the tank) we get Load/Max Reps relationship.
 There are numerous tables that quantify this relationship, but for the purpose of this article, I will use Dan Baker’s table for experienced trainers.